triole/fileaxe/readme.md

                                   folder to process, default is current
                                   directory
-  -m, --matcher="\\..*$"          regex matcher for file detection -r, --age-range="0,0"           age range of files to consider, takes a string
+  -m, --matcher="\\..*$"          regex matcher for file detection -r, --age-range="0,0"           age range of files to consider, string of one
-                                  consisting of one or two comma separated values, min age and max age, supports durations like 90m, 12h, 4d, 2w; default behaviour is that all files in a folder will be considered, usage: -r 2h, -r 30m,2h -s, --sort-by="age"             sort output list by, can be: age, path -o, --order="desc"              sort order
+                                  or two comma separated values (min age and max age), supports durations like 90m, 12h, 4d, 2w; default behaviour is that all files in a folder will be considered, usage: -r 2h, -r 30m,2h
+  -s, --sort-by="age"             sort output list by, can be: age, path -o, --order="desc"              sort order
       --log-file="/dev/stdout"    log file